...

 What is NDIS cleaning?

-How does NDIS cleaning enhance the quality of life for individuals with disabilities?
+How does NDIS cleaning enhance quality of life?

-What types of cleaning services are covered under NDIS?
+What types of cleaning are covered under NDIS?

 Who is eligible for NDIS cleaning services?